Great Recession in Europe

-Timeline of the Great Recession across all continents

 Eurozone

 The Eurozone recession has been dated from the first quarter of 2008 to the second quarter of 2009.
 In the eurozone as a whole, industrial production fell 1.9% in May 2008, the sharpest one-month decline for the region since the Black Wednesday exchange rate crisis in 1992.
 European car sales fell 7.8% in May compared with a year earlier.
 Retail sales fell by 0.6% in June from the May level and by 3.1% from June in the previous year.
 Germany was the only country out of the four biggest economies in the eurozone to register an increase of activity in July though the increase was sharply down.
-Economic analysts from RBS and capital Economics say the decline raises the risk of the eurozone entering a recession in 2008.
-In the second quarter, the eurozone's economy was reported to have declined by .2%.
+Economic analysts from RBS and Capital Economics say the decline raises the risk of the eurozone entering a recession in 2008.
+In the second quarter, the eurozone's economy was reported to have declined by 0.2%.

 Ireland

-The global recession was first seen in Europe, as Ireland was the first country to fall in a recession from Q2-Q3 2007 – followed by temporary growth in Q4 2007 – and then a two-year-long recession.
+The global recession was first seen in Europe, as Ireland was the first country to fall into recession from Q2-Q3 2007 – followed by temporary growth in Q4 2007 – and then a two-year-long recession.
 Republic of Ireland in the first quarter of 2008 reported a contraction in GDP of 1.5 percent, its first economic contraction since it began reporting by quarter and first recorded contraction since 1983.
 However, Ireland's Central Statistics Office reported growth in GNP of about 0.8 percent, Ireland's government considers GNP a better measure of the economy.
 Analysts have predicted Ireland's economy will contract further in the rest of the year.
 A report from NCB stockbrokers predicts gross national product will fall by 1 percent in 2008 and by 0.4 percent in 2009 due to a decline in multi-nationals hit by the slowdown of the global economy.
 An economist from NCB said non-residential investment would fall by 5 percent in 2008 and by 12 percent in 2009.

 Ireland's GDP saw a contraction in the second quarter by 0.5 percent, making Ireland the first member of the eurozone to enter a recession.
 The government is being advised by Merrill Lynch, the American broker that ran out of capital in September 2008.
 In January 2009 it was forced to nationalise its third largest bank, Anglo Irish Bank and to announce recapitalisation of its top two banks, AIB and Bank of Ireland.
 In February 2009, the government announced record levels of unemployment in the country, with its highest monthly increase in 40 years and 1,500 people being laid off daily.

 Ireland exited the recession in the 3rd quarter of 2009, posting a 0.3 percent growth in its economy.